 The receiver shall provide a maximum PER of 10% at a PSDU length of 4096 octets, for a maximum input

-level of –30 dBm, measured at each antenna for any baseband modulation.
+level of –30 dBm, measured at each antenna for any baseband VHT modulation.

 22.3.20 PLCP transmit procedure

 Note to editor: Using 11/927r1 as the baseline

-There are two options for transmit PLCP procedure.
+There are two paths for transmit PLCP procedure.

-The first option, for which typical transmit procedures are shown in Figure 22-21, is selected if the FORMAT field of PHY-TXSTART.request(TXVECTOR) is set to VHT.
+The first path, for which typical transmit procedures are shown in Figure 22-21, is selected if the FORMAT field of PHY-TXSTART.request(TXVECTOR) is set to VHT.
 These transmit procedures do not describe the operation of optional features, such as LDPC or STBC.

-The second option is to follow the transmit procedure in Clause 19 if the FORMAT field of PHY-TXSTART.request(TXVECTOR) is set to HT_MF, HT_GF or NON_HT.
-Furthermore, if the FORMAT field is set to NON_HT and CH_BANDWIDTH indicates CBW80, CBW160 or CBW80+80, follow the transmit procedure as in Clause 17, except that the signal in Clause 17 is generated simultaneously on each of the 20 MHz channels that comprise the 80 or 160 MHz channel as defined in 22.3.8 (VHT preamble) and 22.3.10.12 (Non-HT duplicate transmission).
+The second path is to follow the transmit procedure in Clause 17 if the FORMAT field of PHY-TXSTART.request(TXVECTOR) is set to NON_HT and the NON_HT_MODULATION parameter is set to NON_HT_DUP_OFDM, except that the signal referred to in Clause 17 is instead generated simultaneously on each of the 20 MHz channels that are indicated by the CH_BANDWIDTH parameter as defined in 22.3.8 (VHT preamble) and 22.3.10.12 (Non-HT duplicate transmission).

+Note: For the transmit procedure for NON_HT format where NON_HT_MODULATION is OFDM, see 22.2.4.2 (Support for NON_HT formats when NON_HT_MODULATION is OFDM).
+For the transmit procedure for HT_MF and HT_GF formats, see 22.2.4.3 (Support for HT formats).

+22.6.5.14 PMD_CBW.indication

+22.6.5.14.1 Function

+This primitive, generated by the PMD sublayer, provides the bandwidth of the received PPDU to the PLCP and MAC entity.

+Note: The bandwidth is typically determined from the PLCP header of HT_GF (if supported), HT_MF, and VHT format PPDUs, and by estimation for HT_GF (if unsupported) and NON_HT format PPDUs.

+22.6.5.14.2 Semantics of the service primitive

+This primitive shall provide the following parameter: PMD_CBW.indication(CH_BANDWIDTH)

+CH_BANDWIDTH represents the channel width (CBW20, CBW40, CBW80, CBW160 or CBW80+80 for 20 MHz, 40 MHz, 80 MHz, 160 MHz or 80+80 MHz respectively) in which the data are transmitted.

+22.6.5.14.3 When generated

+This primitive shall be generated by the PMD when the VHT PHY is in the receive state.
+This primitive shall be

+available continuously to the PLCP that, in turn, shall provide the information to the MAC entity via the CH_BANDWIDTH parameter and (for NON_HT format PPDUs) the NON_HT_MODULATION parameter.

+22.6.5.14.4 Effect of receipt

+The PLCP sublayer passes the data to the MAC sublayer as part of the RXVECTOR.

 TGac editor: 11/987r2 makes the following changes

 TGac editor: modify D1.0 P117L4, as follows

-The NON_HT_DUP_OFDM and CH_BANDWIDTH parameters in the RXVECTOR can be set by the PMD_NON_HT_CH_BANDWIDTH primitive as shown in Figure 22-23.
+The NON_HT_DUP_OFDM and CH_BANDWIDTH parameters in the RXVECTOR can be set by the PMD_NON_HT_CH_BANDWIDTH primitive as in 22.6.

 Assuming those changes, make the following further changes

-The NON_HT_DUP_OFDM and CH_BANDWIDTH parameters in the RXVECTOR can be set by the PMD_NON_HT_CH_BANDWIDTH primitive as in 22.6.
+The NON_HT_MODULATION and CH_BANDWIDTH parameters in the RXVECTOR can be set by the PMD_CBW primitive as in 22.6.